glfw/glfw/README.md

 #### Unix-like systems with X11

-To compile GLFW for X11 and GLX, you need to have the X and OpenGL header packages installed, as well as the basic development tools like GCC and make.
+To compile GLFW for X11, you need to have the X11 and OpenGL header packages installed, as well as the basic development tools like GCC and make.
 For example, on Ubuntu and other distributions based on Debian GNU/Linux, you need to install the `xorg-dev` and `libglu1-mesa-dev` packages.
 The former pulls in all X.org header packages and the latter pulls in the Mesa OpenGL and GLU packages.
 Note that using header files and libraries from Mesa during compilation *will not* tie your binaries to the Mesa implementation of OpenGL.